What is social marketing?

 Social marketing uses principles from commercial marketing and the social sciences to change people’s behaviour for the social good – to benefit both individuals and wider society.

-Think about some of the biggest challenges that face the world today: health issues like obesity, or environmental problems like climate change.
-These issues are often caused by human behaviour, and so can only be tackled if people change their lifestyles and habits.
+Think about some of the biggest challenges that face the world today.
+For example, health issues like obesity, or environmental problems like climate change.
+Such issues are often caused by human behaviour, and as a result, they can only be tackled if people change their lifestyles and poor habits.

 1. Behaviour